rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 ## Pre-requisite

-### Authentication Credentials

-Authentication Credentials to connect to your postgres instance.
+1. Authentication Credentials to connect to your postgres instance.
 You will need either of the below two credentials option:
    - PostgreSQL database username and password.
    - AWS IAM authentication (for AWS-hosted PostgreSQL databases).

-### Connection Details
+2. Connection Details:
    - Hostname of the PostgreSQL database.
    - Port number for database access.
    - Database name within the PostgreSQL host.

-### Allow DronaHQ to access PostgresSQL instance
+3. Firewall Rules:
    - Configure firewall settings to allow DronaHQ (IP whitelist) access to your PostgreSQL host.

 Ensuring you have these prerequisites ready will facilitate a smooth integration of PostgreSQL with DronaHQ, enabling effective data management and utilization.